STAT545-UBC-students/hw08-schignel/README.md

 2.  **Images!** There is now a nice image of different types of liquor.

+3.  **CSS Styling:** I added a CSS theme called "Journal" from [Bootswatch.com](https://bootswatch.com/) to make the app look more professional.

+4.  **Downloads:** There is a now a button that allows the user to download the data as .csv file, based on the current filters applied.
+The .csv file is labeled with the current date in order to promote data provenance.

 ### The code

 If you would like to reference or reproduce the modified code behind this app, you can find it in the repository [here](https://github.com/STAT545-UBC-students/hw08-schignel/blob/master/bcl/app.R).